PSCI 224 Incarceration Nation

 Course Syllabus

 How does a country with five percent of the world's population, a country that nominally values freedom above all else, come to have nearly a quarter of the world's incarcerated people?
-In this survey course we investigate the history of imprisonment in the United States—as theorized and as practiced—from the founding of the republic to the present day.
+In this survey course we investigate the history of imprisonment in the United States— from the founding of the republic to the present day.
 Special attention is paid to the politics, economics, race politics, and religious logics of contemporary mass incarceration, and to the efforts afoot to end mass incarceration.

 • Spring 2022